HOW TO PRAY

 Your eyes should be looking at the place on the ground were you will prostrate your forehead later on in the prayer

-2 Make intention as to which prayer you are about to perform (e.g. Fajr -Morning prayer).
+Make intention by thinking about which prayer you are about to perform (e.g. Fajr (Morning) prayer).

 (Allah is Great)

-Raise both your hands (with palms of hands facing Kabah ) with fingers apart (not spaced out) level with shoulders or level with top of the ears .
+Raise both your hands to height that is level with your shoulders or level with top of your ears as shown in the picture

-Whilst in this position and looking at place of prostration say the following supplication: (DUA)
+Whilst in this position say the following Dua (supplication):

-"Subhaan-Allaah wa’l-hamdu Lillaah wa laa ilaaha ill-Allaah wa Allaahu akbar wa laa hawla wa la quwwata illa Billaah "
+"Subhaan-Allaah wal-hamdu Lillaah wa laa ilaaha ill-Allaah wa Allaah-hoo akbar wa laa hawla wa la quwwata illa Billaah "

 (Glory be to Allaah, praise be to Allaah, there is no god except Allaah, Allaah is Most great and there is no power and no strength except with Allaah)

-After completing the recitation pause for a moment,
+After completing the above recitation pause for a moment,

 then saying